 Test it out

 After you have generated some name options for your business, test them out.
 Say them out loud, and ensure there is no confusion or potential misunderstandings around pronunciation.
 Additionally, test your brand name with your logos, slogans, and other branding pieces.
-Do you they complement one another?
+Do they complement one another?

 Finally, make sure your brand name is available and has the ability to be trademarked.
 With over 24 million businesses in the United States and millions of domain name registrations, testing for availability is a crucial step.
 When possible, opt for the “.com” domain name, as it tends to be associated with more established businesses.